 This conference offers up to 18 continuing education credits and has been approved by:

-The Center for Children and Families is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Center for Children and Families maintains responsibility for this program and its content.
+The Center for Children and Families at FIU is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Center for Children and Families at FIU maintains responsibility for this program and its content.

 For more information about the conference, contact us at micamh@fiu.edu.